-\Estimated based on Approximate % of Total
+Estimated based on Approximate % of Total

 As shown above, the largest demand is present in Perry County, which makes sense given it is the largest population center in the region outside of Pikeville.
-According to HDA, 65 additional clients, heavily oriented toward Perry County with some located in Knott County as well, have been approved by their program and are looking for a site to build a new home.
+According to HDA, 65 additional clients, heavily oriented toward Perry County, have been approved by their program and are looking for a site to build a new home.
 Once these clients find a site, they could start building immediately.
-This is significant, as if the subject development had lots available, it is likely many of these households could move forward now, although as it stands now the Foundation for Appalachia Kentucky plans to build 56 lots located adjacent to the subject site, which is anticipated to be on-line first.
-As such, any pent-up demand for lots/housing, will likely be absorbed by this project in advance of the subject.
+This is significant, as if the subject development had lots available, it is likely many of these households could move forward now.